 “I recently interviewed a guy who had about 1.5 years at a bank and was already looking to move.
-When asked why he replied, ‘I know everything I need to know about my current role’,” says Kyle Blockley, managing partner of recruitment firm KS International.
+When asked why he replied, ‘I know everything I need to know about my current role’,” says Kyle Blockley, managing partner of Phoenix Global Search.
 “For him this was an immediate failure at the interview.
 Firstly, he came across as too ‘jumpy’ – banks in Asia want juniors who will stick around for more than two years.
 And secondly, you can’t actually ‘know everything’ about your role so soon – it takes at least two years to become a subject matter expert and build strong relationships.”

 Photo by Quino Al on Unsplash

 Have a confidential story, tip, or comment you’d like to share?
 Email: firstname.lastname@example.org or Telegram: @simonmortlock.
 You can also follow me on LinkedIn.